tollinx/personal_website/README.md

 # personal_website
 - TODO:
-- Finish routing to pages
+- Provider resume pdf reader and link to download my resume
 - Finish designing the project cards
-- Redesign the About Me section
-- Determinw which pages will be used
     - Animate Clicking on specific projects to learn more about them
-- Display Certification(s) and skills
+- Redesign the About Me section with snippets of my life
+    - Nujabes track + story of japan
+    - Food I'd eat when grinding CS late at night
+- About Me button